String geometry phenomenology: Conclusion and discussion

 In Section \ref{sec:calculationpotential}, we have investigated which solution should be selected as a grand state among the above compactifications that satisfy the equations of motion and the anomaly cancellation condition, by examining the minima of the potential in that region.
 We have obtained the minimum of the potential for the parameters shown in Fig.\ref{Fig;potential}, which is obtained by substituting the model to the potential for string backgrounds.
 Consequently, the values of the compactification scale and the flux quanta are constrained as illustrated in Figure \ref{Fig;constrain1}.
 For a model that accommodates three generations, the compactification scale should satisfy $M_c < M_s$.
 Namely, compactifications can be described by the supergravity and its corrections.

-In this analysis, the values of the compactification scale and the flux quanta, treated as free parameters, could not be fixed independently.
-This limitation arises from our setup, where the potential depends solely on the parameter $b \bar{\Lambda}$, that is on the combination of the compactification scale and the flux quanta.
-This can be attributed to the assumption of a constant dilaton.
-This is because, when $f$ is rewritten in terms of $e^{-\Phi}\tilde{f}$ in Eq.\eqref{makipotential}, the dilaton and the field strength appear only in the first term.
-Moreover, under such a substitution, the dependence of dilaton in Eq.\eqref{feq} disappears.
-If the assumption of a constant dilaton is relaxed, contributions from the derivatives of the dilaton in Eq.\eqref{feq} would appear, allowing the dilaton and the field strength to be treated independently.
+In this analysis, the values of the dilaton and the field strength, treated as free parameters, could not be fixed independently.
+This limitation arises from our assumption of a constant dilaton: when $f$ is rewritten in terms of $e^{-\Phi}\tilde{f}$ in Eq.\eqref{makipotential}, \eqref{phieq} and \eqref{feq}, the dilaton and the field strength appear only in the combintaion (\ref{combination}).
+If the assumption of a constant dilaton is relaxed, contributions from the derivatives of the dilaton in Eq.\eqref{makipotential}, \eqref{phieq} and \eqref{feq} would appear, allowing the dilaton and the field strength to be treated independently.
 Besides, in case that $\tilde{H} \neq 0$, not only ${\rm{tr}}|F|^2$, but also the components of the fluxes $F$ would be determined.

-In similar analyses to this paper's, one can determine parameters in other sting phenomenological models, identify the ground states in the models, and obtain their values of the potential energy.
+In similar analyses to this paper's, one can determine parameters in other string phenomenological models, identify the ground states in the models, and obtain their values of the potential energy.
 By comparing them, one can find a model near the true vacuum in a sense of energy.
 In these analyses, naturalness is not necessary, and thus the parameters in the models can be extended maximally, because there is a fundamental principle, the minimum of the potential.
 An abandoned model might include the true vacuum.
 By comparing various models, the true vacuum in string theory will be discovered.